Iagrah99/pawfect-events/README.md

 ## Installation & Setup

+**Note**: If you wish to setup the backend API on your local machine in addtiion to the frontend, visit <a href="https://github.com/Iagrah99/pawfect-events-api">this</a> repository and follow the installation & setup steps.

 ### Prerequisites
 - Node.js (v21.2.0^)
 - Sign Up for a free account on <a href="https://api.imgbb.com/">IMBB</a> and <a href="https://www.thedogapi.com/">The Dog API</a> in order to get an API Key.